To return from any entry to the top of this page, click any date on the left

 Councillor Downing saw the funny side (as he has before) of the routine request for anyone intending to take photographs to identify himself - neither of us admitted to carrying a camera - and then saying he wanted each of us to be aware of where the non-existent photographer might be.

-The main event of the evening is Chief Superintendent Peter Ayling telling everyone about local crime statistics and they never seem to change.
-Apparently Bexley briefly lost its top spot in the Metropolitan Police area but Harrow is once again pushed back to being second.
+The main event of the evening is Chief Superintendent Peter Ayling telling everyone about local crime statistics and how they never seem to change much.
+They are low and Bexley was now in the top spot in the Metropolitan Police area gaining the honour from Harrow which was pushed back into second place.

 We heard all the old stuff about Romanian burglars and prison releases which can cause peaks in crime numbers until their collars are felt again and the only fundamentally new thing I picked up is that football World Cups always cause an increase in domestic violence.
 (Previous Romanian references: here and here).